 - I will need any suggestions before ………(indicate a date that is at least 1 day before the scheduled meeting).

-FORMAT FOR RUNNING A GROUP CONSCIOUS
+FORMAT FOR RUNNING A GROUP CONSCIENCE

 We start the meeting with the serenity prayer, please chant along with me.